-Before you accept your personal financial aid package, you should carefully consider:
+Before you accept your personal financial aid package, carefully consider:

-- Scholarship obligations.
-Some scholarships require you to make personal and professional commitments, such as continued academic achievement and/or an act of service.
+- Some scholarships require you to make personal and professional commitments, such as continued academic achievement and/or an act of service.

-Once you receive your offer, you’ll need to respond and accept your awards within 60 days.
-You can accept your financial awards through your mySFA account.
+Once you receive your offer, you’ll need to respond and accept your awards via mySFA within 60 days.

 - Select appropriate academic year.

-- Read and accept your Terms and Conditions.
-You will need to accept Terms and Conditions before you can continue to the Accept or Decline tab.
+- You will need to read and accept Terms and Conditions before you can continue to the Accept or Decline tab.

 - Proceed to the bottom of the page and click Submit Decision.

-- If you are a transfer student with prior loan history, you may send a copy of your completed entrance counseling by using our Transfer Student Entrance Counseling guide.
+If you are a transfer student with loan history, you may send a copy of your completed entrance counseling by using our Transfer Student Entrance Counseling guide.

 When is aid disbursed?

-If we offer financial aid and you accept it, funds will be disbursed at the beginning of each semester, usually within 10 days before the first class.
+If we offer financial aid and you accept it, funds will be disbursed at the beginning of each semester, usually within 10 days before the first class day.
 The money is applied to your student account.

 Some aid, including summer financial aid, is disbursed in two payments.
 If that’s the case, you can expect the second disbursement at the semester midpoint.
 If you are a one-term only student, you'll receive your financial aid in two separate disbursements.